voxpelli/drupal-environment/README.txt

 ENVIRONMENT

-Creates a drush command line interface for setting an environment for a site instance.
+Creates an api for specifying an environment for a site instance.
 Other modules may then change their logic depending upon the current active environment.
-The 'drush env-switch' command also invokes a hook to allow each module to run additional required actions when switching environments.
+When switching environments a hook is invoked to allow each module to run additional required actions.

 The environment states are completely customizable and may be arbitrarily set to any value that makes sense for the project at hand.
-The recommended set of environment states are 'development', 'production', and 'readonly'.
+Predefined environments are 'development' and 'production'.

 Example